ikemen-engine/modules/external/mods/trials/README.md

 ; trialstep.X.text - optional - (string).
 Text for trial step (only displayed in vertical trials layout).
 ; trialstep.X.glyphs - optional - (string, see Glyph documentation [https://github.com/ikemen-engine/Ikemen-GO/wiki/Miscellaneous-info#movelists] for syntax).
 Same syntax as movelist glyphs.
 Glyphs are displayed in vertical and horizontal trials layouts.
 ; trialstep.X.validforvarvalpairs - optional - (comma-separated integers, specified in pairs, can specify 0..n pairs).
 Sister functionality to "showforvarvalpairs".
 These variable-value pairs are used to optionally check a trial step.
 Useful if you are forcing the trial step to be completed when certain var-val pairs are met (for instance, while in a custom combo state).
+Variable-value pairs are considered valid for entire trial step (regardless if the trial step is specified using condensed terminology).

 ; trialstep.X.stateno - mandatory - (integer or comma-separated integers).
 State to be checked to pass trial.
 This is the state whether it's the main character, a helper, or even a projectile.
 ; trialstep.X.anim - optional - (integer or comma-separated integers).
 Identifies animno to be checked to pass trial.
 Useful in certain cases.
 ; trialstep.X.numofhits - optional - (integer or comma-separated integers), will default to 1 if not defined.
 In some instances, you might want to specify a trial step to meet a multi-hit criteria before proceeding to the next trial step.